Regional Alumni Representative

 Many student organizations at Carolina Law perform valuable public service to area communities or implement programs that provide an important learning component to law students' education.
 In many instances, the help of alumni is needed to achieve their objectives.
 There are a total of 55 Carolina Law student organizations.
 Contact John Kasprzak, assistant dean for student services, at 919.843.9076 or email@example.com.
 Listed below are just a few of the organizations and student projects that could use your help:

 On-Campus Interviews and Job Bank Postings

 If you work for an employer who does not currently recruit on-campus at Carolina Law, but would like to do so, please urge them to consider on-campus interviewing.
 If you are the only Carolina Law graduate at your organization, consider volunteering to come to campus yourself to interview (we will happily coordinate your campus visit with other meetings you may have in the area, or basketball and football games!).
 Another way to recruit at Carolina Law is through a Job Bank posting, which can be seen online by UNC students and/or graduates.
-Career Services will post your job opportunity and have interested candidates submit their application materials for review.
+Career Development will post your job opportunity and have interested candidates submit their application materials for review.
 Depending upon the degree of interest, you may then come to campus to interview, invite them to your office, or schedule a Skype or video-conference with candidates you wish to consider.
-For assistance in making any of these arrangements, please contact Kala Glenn-Pruitt, recruiting administrator for the CSO, at 919.962.0280 or email@example.com, or Lindsay Knell, CSO administrative assistant, at 919.962.8102 or firstname.lastname@example.org.
+For assistance in making any of these arrangements, please contact Kala Glenn-Pruitt, recruiting administrator for the CDO, at 919.962.0280 or firstname.lastname@example.org.